2024 Request for ProposalsJewish Women’s Fund of Atlanta is now accepting Letters of Inquiry for new domestic projects. See full info below.

 - Specifically focusing on the unique experiences of self-identifying women and girls during the program design phase

-There are six indicators of social change.
+The following are six indicators of social change.
 In your LOI, you will be asked to tell us which indicator your program exhibits:

 |Indicator of Social Change||Definition||Typical Strategies/Activities||Example|